 Last month, Typhoon Haiyan — possibly the largest tropical typhoon to make landfall in recorded history — devastated the Philippines, leaving more than 6,000 dead, almost 1,800 missing and millions homeless.
 Dealing with natural disasters has always been a part of life on Earth; however, scientists predict that the continued impacts of climate change will make extreme weather events more frequent.

 Science has found that maintaining and restoring intact ecosystems like mangroves, reefs and forests can help buffer communities from these occurrences.
-This week, CI’s Lynn Tang shares a couple of the ways CI is promoting these activities in the Philippines.
+This week, Conservation International’s Lynn Tang shares a couple of the ways Conservation International is promoting these activities in the Philippines.
 (Note: Although this post was written prior to the storm, we were relieved to learn that this region was largely spared from destruction.)

 It is my first time in the Philippines.
 As we drive north out of the capital city of Manila, we are surrounded by miles and miles of deforested land.
 After eight hours of driving through degraded land and agricultural plantations, I start to wonder if there is any primary forest left in this country, despite its reputation as one of the world’s 17 “megadiverse” countries that harbor the majority of the Earth’s species.

 I guess I shouldn’t be surprised.
 Before arriving in the Philippines, my guidebook told me that the rate of deforestation here is one of the highest in the world.
 In fact, the Philippines is fourth on the list of the world’s 10 most threatened forests.
 Most of the lowland forests have been cleared and only 7 percent of the country’s original forest remains.
 I take photos of hills that have been cleared of forests, and patches of burnt land within precious watersheds.